 Landlords will NOT be able to use a Section 21 notice to regain possession of the property until any unlawfully charged fee or withheld holding deposit is repaid.

-What about existing tenancies signed before 1st June 2019?
+existing tenancies signed before 1st June 2019?

 Any tenancy contracts signed BEFORE 1st June 2019 REMAIN ENFORCEABLE (old rules apply) and any fees written into the contract CAN STILL BE CHARGED FOR.